-Many families and individuals are unable to purchase a home due to the major expense of a downpayment and closing costs.
-To alleviate this barrier, the Agency offers downpayment assistance ("DPA").
-The majority of loans in the Agency's Great Choice Program are coupled with DPA (Table 1) however Issue 2021-3A Bonds will not directly finance DPA.
-DPA associated with the Program Loans is typically financed through revenue generated through Program Loans and is expected to be similar to previously financed groups of loans (Table 2).
+Additionally, many families and individuals in Tennessee are unable to purchase a home due to the major expense of a downpayment and closing costs.
+To alleviate this barrier, THDA offers downpayment assistance ("DPA").
+The majority of loans in THDA's Great Choice Program are coupled with DPA (Table 1).
+However, the Offered Bonds will not directly finance DPA.
+DPA associated with the Program Loans is typically financed through revenue generated through Program Loans, and is expected to be similar to previously financed groups of loans (Table 2).